-Catherine L. Hughes and her son, Alfred C. Liggins, III, collectively hold approximately 55.9% of the outstanding voting power of Radio One's common stock.
+As of March 13, 2002, Catherine L. Hughes and her son, Alfred C. Liggins, III, collectively held approximately 56.1% of the outstanding voting power of Radio One's common stock.
 As a result, Ms. Hughes and Mr. Liggins will control most decisions involving Radio One, including transactions involving a change of control of Radio One, such as a sale or merger.
 In addition, certain covenants in Radio One's debt instruments require that Ms. Hughes and Mr. Liggins maintain specified ownership and voting interests in Radio One, and prohibit other parties' voting interests from exceeding specified amounts.
 Ms. Hughes and Mr. Liggins have agreed to vote their shares together in elections of members of the board of directors.